-- administered and conducted Examinations in July and November. - appointed an independent moderator and assessor to report on the Examination; - operated an appeal system within the confines of the Council's regulations for the conduct of the Examination, which provided for aegrotat, compassionate and compensation passes in appropriate circumstances; - updated the Prescription for the Examination for use in 2022.
+- administered and conducted Examinations in July and November. - appointed an independent moderator and assessor to report on the Examination;

+- operated an appeal system within the confines of the Council's regulations for the conduct of the Examination, which provided for aegrotat, compassionate and compensation passes in appropriate circumstances; - updated the Prescription for the Examination for use in 2023.

-In 2022, the Exams were required to be taken at one of the NZ university law schools' premises.
-However, applications from those located overseas to sit at that location were considered on a case by case basis.
-COVID-19 travel restrictions and related difficulties continued to impact on these considerations as it had done in 2021.
+In 2023, the Exams were required to be taken at one of the NZ university law schools' premises.
+However, since 2020 due to COVID-19, a temporary emergency discretion was operated to consider applications from those located overseas to sit at a nearby location, considered on a case by case basis.

-In 2022, the numbers sitting at venues other than NZ universities, totalled 51 sitting 97 Parts over 18 venues in the July sitting, and 42 sitting 82 parts over 16 venues in November.
+In 2023, the numbers sitting at venues other than NZ universities, totalled 52 sitting 86 Parts over 19 venues in the July sitting, and 41 sitting 64 parts over 10 venues in November.